-Amendments to IAS 1 and IFRS Practice Statements 2 Disclosure of Accounting Policies
+Amendments to IAS 1 and Practice Statement 2 Judgments on materiality - Disclosure of Accounting Policies

-The amendments change the requirements to IAS 1 with respect to disclosure of accounting policies.
+The amendments change the requirements of IAS 1 with respect to the disclosure of accounting policies.
 The amendment replaces the terms "significant accounting policies" with "information on material accounting policies".
-Information on accounting policies is material when it is considered that, together with other information included in the financial statements of an entity, they may influence the decision making of the primary users of the financial statements in general use and that they are made in the basis of those financial statements.
+Accounting policy information is material when it is considered that, together with other information included in an entity's financial statements, it could reasonably be expected to influence the decision-making of the primary users of financial statements for general use. based on said financial statements.